History of Emma Watson in Timeline

 2019: Starred as Meg March in Little Women

-In 2019, Emma Watson starred as Meg March in Greta Gerwig's coming-of-age drama Little Women, adding another notable role to her filmography.
+In 2019, Emma Watson starred as Meg March in Greta Gerwig's coming-of-age drama Little Women.

 Loading Video...

-In 2019, Emma Watson was appointed to a G7 advisory body for women's rights, consulting with leaders on foreign policy, showcasing her influence on global issues.
+In 2019, Emma Watson was appointed to a G7 advisory body for women's rights, consulting with leaders on foreign policy.

-In 2019, Swedish researchers from Lund University analyzed the carbon footprints of ten celebrities including Emma Watson's.
-Watson's carbon footprint was the lowest of the celebrities analyzed, but her CO2 emissions from flying alone was still 15.1 tons of CO2.
+In 2019, Swedish researchers from Lund University analysed the carbon footprints of ten celebrities including Emma Watson's.

-In January 2020, Emma Watson partnered with consignment website ThredUP to launch a "Fashion Footprint Calculator", allowing users to calculate the carbon impact of their wardrobes.
+In January 2020, Emma Watson partnered with ThredUP to launch a "Fashion Footprint Calculator", to calculate the carbon impact of wardrobes.

-In January 2020, Emma Watson's feminist Goodreads book club, Our Shared Shelf, ceased updates but continued to be open as a discussion board for recommendations.
+In January 2020, the updates to Emma Watson's Goodreads book club, Our Shared Shelf, ceased.
+However, it continued to be open as a discussion board for recommendations.

-In June 2020, Emma Watson shared anti-racism educational resources on social media and interviewed Reni Eddo-Lodge for a podcast about her book Why I'm No Longer Talking to White People About Race, showing support for the Black Lives Matter movement.
+In June 2020, Emma Watson publicly supported the Black Lives Matter movement by sharing anti-racism educational resources and uploading a podcast episode interviewing Reni Eddo-Lodge about her book Why I'm No Longer Talking to White People About Race.

-June 2020: Appointed to Kering's Board of Directors
+June 2020: Appointment to Kering Board of Directors

 Yves Saint Laurent Men's Y Eau de Parfum, 3.3-oz.